blackducksoftware/blackduck-docker-inspector/src/main/resources/help/content/architecture.md

 * One container for ${solution_name}.
 * One container for each of the three image inspector services: Alpine, CentOS, and Ubuntu.

-In container mode, you must provide the image in a .tar file created with the *docker save* command.
+In container mode you must provide the target image in a .tar file with one of the supported formats; you cannot specify that target image by repo:tag.

 ${solution_name}: